DeclarativeHub/Bond/README.md

   .bind(to: label)
 ```

-Point here is not in the simplicity of a value assignment to the text property of a label, but in the creation of a binding which automatically updates label text property whenever number of followers change.
+Point here is not in the simplicity of a value assignment to the text property of a label, but in the creation of a binding which automatically updates label text property whenever the number of followers change.

 Bond also supports two way bindings.
 Here is an example of how you could keep username text field and username property of your View Model in sync (whenever any of them change, other one will be updated too):